wavesplatform/docs.wavesplatform/docs/en/ecosystem/waves-keeper/waves-keeper-api.md

     getAuthData(authData);
 ```

-`auth` facilitates input of the following data
+`auth` facilitates input of the following data:

 - `name` – name of the service (optional field)
 - `data` – a string line with any data (required field)